Last Updated: 11/26/2018 | November 26th, 2018

 How to Get to Bath, England

-If you’re coming from nearby Bristol, the trip is only around 25 minutes by car.
-Trains from Bristol run regularly and take around 15 minutes, costing 5-10 GBP each way.
-Buses from Bristol will take closer to an hour and cost between 2-7 GBP each way.
+If you’re coming from nearby Bristol, the trip is only around 30 minutes by car.
+Trains from Bristol run regularly and take around 15 minutes, costing 10 GBP each way.

 How to Visit the Roman Baths in England

 The Roman Baths are right in the center of Bath on Stall St. The entrance is in Abbey Church Yard.
-Opening hours vary depending on the season:
+Opening hours vary depending on the season so check the website for an up-to-date schedule (they are generally open from 9am-5pm, however, with extended hours in the summer).

 Get Your In-Depth Budget Guide to Europe!